This collection of samples gets you started on R, R Tools for Visual Studio (RTVS), and Microsoft R Server:

 A First Look at R

-This sample provides an in-depth introduction to R through the extensive comments in the source files.
-The best way to experience both of these is to place the cursor at the top of the file, then press Ctrl+Enter to send each line, one at a time, to the R Interactive window where you can see the results.
-Note that some lines will install packages which might take a minute or two.
+This sample provides an in-depth introduction to R through the extensive comments in two source files.
+For the best experience, place the cursor at the top of the file and press Ctrl+Enter to send the code line-by-lie to the R Interactive window.
+(Lines that install packages might take a minute or two to complete.)

 1-Getting Started with R.Rcovers many R fundamentals including using packages, loading and analyzing data, and plotting.

 2-Introduction to ggplot2.Rintroduces the ggplot2 graphic package known for its visually appealing plots and simple syntax.
 This example visualizes earthquake data from Fiji.

 Microsoft R Server and Machine Learning

 This collection of examples shows how to use R to create machine learning models and to take advantage of Microsoft R Server (MRS).
 Install MRS to run scripts with

 MRS in the title and where noted.